GunnWATT/watt/STYLE_GUIDE.md

 {!signedIn ? <div>You are not signed in!</div> : null}
 ```
 React automatically [discards and doesn't render `false`](https://reactjs.org/docs/conditional-rendering.html#inline-if-with-logical—operator),
-allowing the `&&` syntactic sugar without having to coerce it to `null`.
+allowing the `&&` syntactic sugar for conditional rendering without having to coerce the value to `null`.

 ### 2.9 — Do not pass context as props
 ```tsx